 How can we change childbirth?
-This was a question that preoccupied me after my first daughter was born – a planned home birth that ended in a post-dates induction and forceps delivery.
+This was a question that preoccupied me after my first daughter was born – a planned home birth that ended in a not-very-positive post-dates induction and forceps delivery.

 She was a terrible sleeper, and night after night for months I sat breastfeeding her, going over and over what had happened and wondering if there was anything I could have done, at any point in her birth, to change the course of events.